NativeScript/docs-v8/plugins/contacts.md

 <uses-permission android:name="android.permission.GLOBAL_SEARCH" />
 ```

-You also need to make sure to request the permissions everytime you perform the operation itself (e.g. using the great nativescript-permissions plugin):
+You also need to make sure to request the permissions everytime you perform the operation itself (e.g. using the nativescript-permissions plugin):

 ```
+import { Contact } from '@nativescript/contacts';
+import { requestPermissions } from 'nativescript-permissions';

 const contact = new Contact();
-(...)
+// build a new contact...

-Permissions.requestPermissions([android.Manifest.permission.GET_ACCOUNTS, android.Manifest.permission.READ_CONTACTS, android.Manifest.permission.WRITE_CONTACTS, android.Manifest.permission.GLOBAL_SEARCH], "I need these permissions because I'm cool").then(() => {
+requestPermissions([android.Manifest.permission.GET_ACCOUNTS, android.Manifest.permission.READ_CONTACTS, android.Manifest.permission.WRITE_CONTACTS, android.Manifest.permission.GLOBAL_SEARCH], "I need these permissions because I'm cool").then(() => {
     contact.save();
 });
 ```